alexmanrique/blog/_posts/2022-04-30-immutable-classes-in-java.md

 Conclusion
 -----------------
-In this post we have seen the concepts of clases and objects, what is a POJO, immutability in Java, benefits of immutable classes and how to create immutable classes in the Java programming language.
+In this post we have seen the concepts of classes and objects, what is a POJO, immutability in Java, the benefits of immutable classes, and how to create immutable classes in the Java programming language.